mbaze/bzpack/README.md

 ### Selecting Between 1..N and 2..N Codes

 Elias-Gamma code is capable of representing arbitrary integer values 1..N.
-However, the code can be offset to 2..N and we can assign shorter codewords to lengths 2 and 3 which are statistically common.
+However, the code can be offset to 2..N and we can assign shorter codewords to lengths 2..7 which are statistically common.
 Let's see the difference:

 Regular 1..N code:
 ```